 Although English is widely spoken, having a good knowledge of Austria’s national language, German, is important for success in the workplace.

 Many jobs are actually located outside of Austria’s large cities in the tourism industry.
-Tourism accounts for 10% of the Austrian GDP, and tourism-related jobs are in high demand during both the summer and ski seasons.
+Tourism accounts for more than 10% of the Austrian GDP, and tourism-related jobs are in high demand during both the summer and ski seasons.